barrysmyth/kallysto/README.md

 # K A L L Y S T O – Easy Python Exports

 __About the Document__: _In its original form this document is a Jupyter Notebook (`README.ipynb`), but for convenience it has been automatically converted into the more traditional `README.md`.
-If you are reading this version then bear in mind that code and output snippets below reflect the contents of Jupyter code/output cells._
+If you are reading the `.md` version then bear in mind that code and output snippets below reflect the contents of Jupyter code/output cells._

 ## Easy Python Exports